-Graduates from other Community, Family and Studies Department programs (Community Support and Education Assistant; Early Learning and Care; Indigenous Family Support Program; Mental Health and Addictions) can apply for transfer credit towards the CFCS diploma.
+Graduates from other Community, Family and Studies Department programs (Education Assistant and Community Support; Early Learning and Care; Indigenous Family Support Program; Mental Health and Addictions) can apply for transfer credit towards the CFCS diploma.
 See Program Leader for details.

 CFCS diploma graduates may be eligible to receive block transfer (60 credits) towards a Bachelor in Child and Youth Care.
 Transfer credit for related programs at other BC Post Secondary Institutions may also be available.
 Contact the Academic Advisor of the institution of choice for more details.